ionos-cloud/ionosctl/docs/subcommands/compute-engine/firewallrule-update.md

                                  Available columns: [FirewallRuleId Name Protocol SourceMac SourceIP DestinationIP PortRangeStart PortRangeEnd IcmpCode IcmpType Direction State] (default [FirewallRuleId,Name,Protocol,PortRangeStart,PortRangeEnd,Direction,State])
   -c, --config string            Configuration file used for authentication (default "$XDG_CONFIG_HOME/ionosctl/config.json")
-      --datacenter-id string     The unique Data Center Id (required) --depth int                Controls the detail depth of the response objects.
+      --datacenter-id string     The unique Data Center Id (required) --depth int32              Controls the detail depth of the response objects.
 Max depth is 10.
   -D, --destination-ip -D        In case the target NIC has multiple IP addresses, only traffic directed to the respective IP address of the NIC is allowed.
 Not setting option allows all target/destination IPs.
 WARNING: This short-hand flag -D is deprecated.
   -d, --direction string         The type/direction of Firewall Rule -i, --firewallrule-id string   The unique FirewallRule Id (required)